June 16th, 2022, by Labtoo's team

 Non-maleficence: similar to beneficence, this principle forbids the physician to harm the patient.
 The physician should always manage to treat the patient so that the burdens are overweighted by the benefits.

-Autonomy: this principle applies to patients that are capable of making decision for themselves.
-In this case, physicians have to disclose all necessary information required for the patient to make their decisions.
+Autonomy: this principle applies to patients that are capable of making a decision for themselves.
+In this case, physicians have to disclose all the necessary information required for the patient to make their decisions.
 As soon as the patient is diagnosed as incapable of autonomy, it is the physician’s duty to protect the patient’s integrity.

 It is essential for scientists to consider their research project from an ethical point of view, and always protect the integrity of the subjects.
-Without this moral compass, the door is open to unethical uses and results can be disastrous.
+Without this moral compass, the door is open to unethical uses and the results can be disastrous.